20 Sep Invasion of the Fall Armyworms

 Invasion of the Fall Armyworms

 Have you started noticing an outbreak of worms in your yard or around the neighborhood?
 Some species of worms can cause detrimental damage to your lawn and garden while others aren’t as harmful.
-Fall is the time of year to be mindful and observant of different pests and insects.
-It is important to be able to identify which types of insects are invading your yard so that you are aware of the level of damage they may bring.
-As a part of a three part series, Sod University discusses the different types of worms that are common during the fall: the sod webworm, the fall webworm, and the fall armyworm.
-All three are different types of pests that require different methods of treatment.
+It’s the time of year to be mindful and observant of different pests and insects.
+It is also important to be able to identify which types of insects are invading your yard so that you are aware of the level of damage they may bring.
+As a part of a two-part series, Sod University discusses the different types of worms that are common around this time of year: the sod webworm and the fall armyworm.
 This week, we cover the fall armyworm in detail.
-Read on to find out how to identify a fall armyworm, look for signs of infestation, and find solutions for prevention and treatment.
+Read on to find out how to identify a fall armyworm, look for signs of infestation and find solutions for prevention and treatment.

 What is a Fall Armyworm?